Creamy. Rich. Luscious.

 - Season to taste.
 Serve hot.

-3. This makes quite a bit of sauce.
+1. I recommend Tinkyada brand pasta for effective weight loss.2.
+A heat-proof spatula is a handy tool for stirring the sauce while it is cooking.3.
+This makes quite a bit of sauce.
 If you like your pasta not-quite-so-saucy, simply reserve some of the sauce for another use.
 (It's great over vegetables!)

 What’s your favorite comfort food?
 Or which one of your favorite comfort foods would you like to see get a make-over?